PhD student at Warwick's Mathematics for Real-World Systems Centre for Doctoral Training, and enrichment student at the Alan Turing Institute.

 Speaker.
 ResearchFish Strategy of Impact Conference.
 "Understanding and Informing Research Funding Through Data".
 November 2019.

-Presenter - MathSys MSc Project presentation "From Tyranny to Anarchy: Social Influence on Directed Graphs".
+Speaker - MathSys MSc Project Presentation "From Tyranny to Anarchy: Social Influence on Directed Graphs".
 October 2019.

 CS404 Agent Based Systems.
 2019 and 2020.
 Teaching Assistant.
 Led seminar groups and developed coursework software that allows students to submit bots to compete in auctions.